-The notice received indicates that the current intention is to retain the existing use of the properties, all of which are zoned single family residential.
-Based on a review of the parcels, it appears there was recently cannabis cultivation on at least two of the properties.
-Current zoning regulations would prohibit these activities.
+The notice received indicates that the current intention is to retain the existing use of the properties, all of which are zoned for Agricultural or Residential use.
+Here, for example, a parcel zoned for Agriculture has been turned into a parking lot for the casino.
+This would not normally be permissible under current zoning regulations.